openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Base/STL/Readme.md

 1. Next: [🢂 Assembly](../#assembly-video-tutorial)

 ### Video Tutorial
-A quick printing tutorial can be found here:
+A quick printing tutorial can be found here (Note: the Video shows a UC2_v2 cube):
 [![UC2 YouSeeToo - How to print the base-cube?](./IMAGES/CURA_1.png)](https://www.youtube.com/watch?v=SblqYJYXe4k&feature=youtu.be)

 ## Confusion about versions